 How to Stay True to Yourself in Your Relationship

-New research on the best way to achieve "balanced authenticity."
+New research shows the best way to achieve "balanced authenticity."

 Posted Aug 23, 2016

 Do you feel that you can truly be yourself with your partner, or are you always hiding something?
-Do you fear that if your partner knew what was going on in all corners of your mind that your relationship would end?
+Do you fear that if your partner knew what was going on in all of the corners of your mind that the relationship would end?

 One of the most frequently quoted lines from Shakespeare’s Hamlet is uttered by the somewhat laughable (though tragic) character Polonius: “This above all: to thine own self be true.”
 New research from Yi Nan Wang at Beijing Normal University shows that this advice is wise, but that being true to yourself shouldn’t come at the cost of stepping over your partner’s needs.
 Showing your true self can, in some cases, mean expressing views that your partner would find offensive or upsetting.
 In balanced authenticity, you reach that optimal level of taking the feelings of your partner into account while still allowing your true self to shine through.

-The presidential election is one conceivable area of contention between you and your intimate partner.
-Maybe you can’t stand the candidate your partner favors and struggle to suppress the urge to express exactly what bothers you about this person.
-Every time you see a story that portrays your partner’s candidate in an unfavorable light, you want to use it to show your partner just why he or she would be a terrible president.
-However, if you speak your mind, you run the risk of sounding harsh and judgmental to your partner.
+The presidential election is one conceivable area of contention between you and your partner.
+Maybe you can’t stand the candidate your partner favors and struggle to suppress the urge to express what bothers you about this person.
+Every time you see a story that portrays your partner’s candidate in an unfavorable light, you want to show your partner just why he or she would be a terrible president.
+However, if you speak your mind, you run the risk of sounding harsh and judgmental.